 Nan and her husband, Eric, fell in love with the Lusitano horse after a chance trip to Portugal.
 At the time the breed was not well known in the UK, but return trips were made by Nan and her daughters, Angela and Diane, to learn more about these beautiful Iberians and the Portuguese way of training.
 Soon four stallions and two mares made their way to Turville and the centre became one of the leaders in breeding and training Lusitanos.

-Since the passing of Nan, the yard is now run by Angela (Fois) and Diane (Thurman-Baker).
+Nan sadly died of Leukaemia in 1995 and the yard passed to Angela (Fois) and Diane (Thurman-Baker).
 Both Angela and Diane have competed successfully in various disciplines.
 Starting with The Pony Club, they were in show jumping, eventing and mounted games teams.
 Later they moved to BSJA, British Eventing and British Dressage.
 Diane was also on the first British Team for working Equitation on the home bred son of Diabo, ‘Lucca’.

 Angela and Diane have two daughters each who all ride and are successful in different disciplines.
 Angelas eldest, Lauren, has taken to showjumping and is now also a Pilates instructor.
 Dianes girls do dressage and have both already represented Great Britian.
 Samantha, 20, is riding her home produced horse Spring Pascal at Grand Prix and has just finished a year working for Carl Hester gaining fantastic experience.
 Joanna is still at school but rides Piko whilst Sophie, the speedy ‘Arty’ one, is at University but also playing Horseball!